Fact-checked by the CapitalLendingNews editorial team

 Is the debt avalanche strategy better than the debt snowball for a single parent?

-Mathematically, yes — the debt avalanche strategy single parent approach saves more money in total interest, which matters more on a constrained single income.
+Mathematically, yes.
+The debt avalanche strategy saves more money in total interest, which matters more on a constrained single income.
 However, if motivation is the primary obstacle, the debt snowball’s early wins may produce better real-world results.
 Most financial planners recommend avalanche for those with high-APR credit card debt above 20%.

 What credit score improvement can I expect while using the debt avalanche method?